techidaily/site-ios-pokemon-go/source/_posts/what-pokemon-evolve-with-a-dawn-stone-for-apple-iphone-15-drfone-by-drfone-virtual-ios.md

 If you are a diehard Pokémon Go player, you probably know how exciting it is when your Pokémon evolves.
 Evolutions mean a boost in stats and strength in raids.
 Plenty of Pokémon users are conversant with the traditional raiding as a way to evolve.
 However, you can use special items to evolve your Pokémon.
 One such item is the dawn stone.
 In this article, we are going to take you through a detailed guide on dawn stone evolutions and how to get it with ease.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/oeSN3u4fO9M?si=Ua3Hzcil6u6akDgY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 1.
 Dawn Stone Pokémon Evolutions

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/kx-Pb0otJCs?si=Mvr49yQVesmJA8-O" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### What is Dawn Stone in Pokémon Sword and Shield?